tez-580/Hacktoberfest__2022/README.md

 </div>

-## Instructions-
+# Instructions-

 ## 1. Add your name and github link in CB.md

-## 2. Star and fork the repo and give your contribution.
+## 2. Solve one or questions from the sheet given.

 ## 3. Create a pull request for the same.